 Head down to Coolidge Park to run around on the expansive green lawn and ride the beautifully restored 100-year-old carousel.
 If it’s hot, expect to see local kids playing in the water play fountain.
 There are places to change if you feel like packing suits.

 Day One Evening:

-nner, but some kid-friendly spots include Good Dog, a restaurant devoted to hot dogs topped with fresh, local ingredients, and Taco Mamacita, which offers exceptionally fresh tacos, enchiladas and margaritas.
+Some kid-friendly spots include Good Dog, a restaurant devoted to hot dogs topped with fresh, local ingredients, and Taco Mamacita, which offers exceptionally fresh tacos, enchiladas, and margaritas.
 Both are located on the North shore.
 For downtown choices, Sticky Fingers barbeque is a good bet, as is Tony’s Pasta Shop & Trattoria in the Bluffview district.

 Day Two Morning:

 With images of river sturgeon and catfish still dancing in their heads, a water tour will be well received by little explorers.
 Chattanooga Ducks offers a kid-centric tour that winds through downtown streets before plunging into the Tennessee River for a cruise around Maclellan Island.
 The amphibious tour is made possible by the DUKW boat, nicknamed Duck, which was used in WWII for water landings.
 Corny jokes and duck-billed noisemakers come standard with every trip.
 The Southern Belle boasts panoramic views of the riverfront and Lookout Mountain aboard a vintage steamboat.
 Take a leisurely cruise and learn about the Tennessee River’s history, legends, and places.
 Afterward let the kids explore Ross’ Landing and the Tennessee River Park, which offers water cannons, a waterfall down the stairs and a small playground overlooking the river.
 For lunch, try Blue Plate Restaurant; its large green space in front is good for blowing off steam while waiting for a table.